XodoDocs/jenkins-scmskip-plugin/README.md

 Run `mvn hpi:run` to run the plugin in a local jenkins repository.

-# Jenkins SCM Skip Plugin
+# From the main repo

 SCM Skip Plugin skips build triggered by SCM webhooks based on the commit message.
 If commit message matches given regular expression freestyle or pipeline build is skipped.
 Default regex is `.*\[ci skip\].*`, but can be overridden in global Jenkins configuration or on specific job/pipeline.